 I also love to recommend starting with existing data sets that you have at your company.
 Somebody's probably collecting NPS, there's a treasure trove of information in those comments, some will make you sad, but they're very interesting.

 You might have a lot of closed one and loss analysis in Salesforce, you can analyze.
 You could talk to analysts, you could do competitive research, there are so many different things you can do to know your customers, it's really important to prioritize doing that, even if you feel like you have a lot of other things you need to do.

 It's not enough to know your customers and have all these insights swimming around in your head.
 You need to synthesize and prioritize:

 - What's the most important thing?

-- What's the most important thing to know about our customer?
+- What's the most important thing to know about our customers?
 And,

-- What's the most important ask to make to product, for example?
+- What's the most important ask to make to the product, for example?

 If everything's on fire, nothing is on fire.

 As a product manager, the people you're trying to work with they have so much data that's coming at them every day, you have to empathize with them and know that the value you bring is if it's the clearest and most concise stack ranked recommendations based on all of your customer analysis.